Chirag-ahir/SFC-Preparation/README.md

 How many duplicate rules we can create on object ?<br>
 You can use up to five active duplicate rules per object.

-How many fields we can track of object using field history tracking?<br>
+How many fields you can track of object using field history tracking?<br>
-20
+20 fields per object (Retention period is 18 months)

 What are different ty[es of cloud in salesforce?
 Sales cloud